GCC Middle and Back End API Reference

 static

-Return true if ACCEPTANCE requires only a single C statement even in
+Return true if ACCEPTANCE requires only a single C statement even in a backtracking context.

 References acceptance_type::full, gcc_unreachable, acceptance_type::num_clobbers, acceptance_type::partial_p, PEEPHOLE2, RECOG, SPLIT, SUBPATTERN, acceptance_type::type, and acceptance_type::u.